tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/backup-using-json-50.rst

 How to Backup and Restore TF databases in JSON Format
 ===========================================================

-This document shows how to backup and restore the Contrail databases—Cassandra and Zookeeper—in JSON format.
+This document shows how to backup and restore the TF databases — Cassandra and Zookeeper — in JSON format.

 Before You Begin
 ----------------